Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 	    ax.imshow(faces.images[i], cmap=plt.cm.gray)
 	```

 	The code begins with something odd: a statement that starts with a percent sign.
 This is a "magic function" that relates specifically to Jupyter notebooks.
-It tells Jupyter to display graphics inline with the rest of the material in the notebook, which is quite handy when you need to visualize data.
+It tells Jupyter to display graphics inline with the rest of the material in the notebook, which is handy when you need to visualize data.

 	The next statement imports a module from the versatile [Matplotlib](https://matplotlib.org/) library and gives it the name `plt`.
 The remaining statements use Matplotlib's `imshow()` function to display the images.